 Many of these results were close or up to the results we saw here in 2020 prompting the question, what do any of us know about predicting the fortunes of grape harvest based upon the experience of an English Summer!

-Since release to the trade of the first Martin’s Lane wines at the beginning of 2016 the partners have been overwhelmed at the response received.
-We are delighted to have been chosen to supply our wines to many premium restaurants in Essex, East Anglia and the West End of London.
+Since Martin’s Lane wines were first released to the trade at the beginning of 2016 the partners have been overwhelmed at the response received.
+Subsequently, demand has been increasing and we are delighted to have been chosen to supply our wines to many premium restaurants and other outlets in Essex, East Anglia, Cambridge and London.